Welcome to the Thriver’s Life series, the creation of your highest and best life after narcissistic abuse.

 We love our development and expansion every time a new trauma arises, knowing that we now have yet another opportunity to midwife our next breakdown/breakthrough to emerge as an even Higher and more Actualised Self than we were before doing so.

-Thriving has nothing to do with how much trauma you still have on board, it has only to do with whether you are on this path or not.
+Thriving has nothing to do with how much trauma you still have on board.
+It only concerns whether you are on this path or not.

 Does this make sense?
 How do you feel after hearing what Thriving really is today?
 I’d love to read your comments and answer any questions you may still have below.

-If you want to take Thriving on with both hands and start living this way of living that we were all born to live, and truly you couldn’t give me all the tea in China to give this way of living up – you can join with me and thousands of people within this community who are Thrivers, starting today, by clicking on this link.
+If you want to take Thriving on with both hands and start living this way of living that we were all born to live—and truly, you couldn’t give me all the tea in China to give this way of living up—you can join me and thousands of people within this community who are Thrivers, starting today, by clicking on this link.

 I so hope today’s video has granted you illumination and inspiration!

-Also, whilst I am in LA, I am holding some events where I would love to see you if you can make it.
+Also, while I am in LA, I am holding some events, and I would love to see you if you can make it.

 You can find out all the details by clicking here.

-Many of you have asked if I can go to other parts of the USA whilst I am here on my book tour.
-I am returning to Melbourne next week but will be back at a later date visiting more cities.
+Many of you have asked if I can visit other parts of the USA while I am on my book tour.
+I am returning to Melbourne next week but will be back later to visit more cities.

 Money